Frequently Asked Questions About Back Pain

 If you experience back pain along with numbness, fever, muscle weakness or difficulty urinating, you should see your doctor as there could be an underlying infection requiring medical care.

 For muscle stiffness, soreness, and mobility restrictions, a chiropractor may be a better choice.
 Chiropractors can adjust the back to restore the integrity and alignment of your spine, while recommending stretching and strengthening exercises to keep pain from coming back.

 Conventional medical treatment of back pain often consists of medication.
 Medication can relieve pain, but will never treat the root cause.
 When you stop taking the medication, your pain will come back.
 Chiropractors find and treat the root cause of back pain to help you regain your full range of motion and wellbeing.

 Is Chiropractic Care Safe?

 While people worry that a chiropractor may crack their back, chiropractic treatments are actually gentle.
 Any cracking sounds free fluid and gas trapped between joints, restoring proper movement to the body.
-Chiropractic care is safe provided you see a licensed chiropractor in Provo.
+Chiropractic care is safe provided you see a licensed chiropractor.
 Compared with conventional medical treatment, which either uses drugs or recommends invasive procedure, many patients prefer the non-invasive nature of chiropractic care.